-7.1.
-ALL requests for clarifications to the problem must be emailed to nlstiam@nls.ac.in, Latest by 21st February 2023).
-Request for clarifications sent to any other email ID shall not be considered.

-7.2.
-The request for clarifications should be clear and related to the facts of the case and not related to the substantive arguments.
+- 7.1.
+All requests for clarifications with regard to the problem must be submitted via the form that will be circulated for the same.
+The last date for accepting responses to the form shall be 11:59pm on 5th April 2024. - 7.2.
+The request for clarifications should be clear and related to the facts of the case and not related to the substantive arguments. - 7.3.

-7.3.
-ALL clarifications issues in the form of a procedural order shall be posted on the official website of the Competition within a week to ten days of the deadline of submission of the clarifications.

-7.4.
 The clarifications as and when issued become a part of the Moot problem.

-8. ANONYMITY OF TEAMS
+These changes shall be compiled and communicated duly by the administrators to the participating teams.

+8. Anonymity of Teams

-8.1.
+- 8.1.
 Teams must not reveal the name of their institution, or country of origin, or names of the participants, anywhere in the memorials or in the course of the oral arguments.
-Teams must also not make use of or display in any manner whatsoever any Logo, pins, badges etc. in the memorials or during the course of the oral arguments.
-Provided that speakers may refer to themselves and other speakers in an oral round by their respective names.

-8.2.
-A team must be identified only by the team code that will be allotted to it after registration as per Rule 5.4.

-8.3.
-VioLation of RuLe 8.1 at any point wiLL Lead to severe penalty or disqualification as determined by the administrators.
+Teams must also not make use of or display in any manner whatsoever any logo, pins, badges etc. in the memorials or during the course of the oral arguments.
+Provided that speakers may refer to themselves and other speakers in an oral round by their respective names. - 8.2.
+A team must be identified only by the team code that will be allotted to it after registration as per Rule 6.4. - 8.3.
+Violation of Rule 8.1 at any point will lead to severe penalty or disqualification as determined by the administrators.